Large-scale Environmental Data Science with ExaGeoStatR: Simulation Studies

+The $theta$ input is a vector of the initial model parameters used to generate the simulated target geospatial dataset.
+The $theta$ vector length depends on the chosen $kernel$.
+The {\em dmetric} input accepts two values: {\em euclidean} for Euclidean distance or {\em great\_circle} for great circle distance in case of spherical data \citep{veness2010calculate}.
+The $n$ input accepts the number of geospatial locations of the generated data in the unit square as mentioned in ~\cite{abdulah2018exageostat}.
+The code below gives a simple example of generating a realization from a univariate Gaussian stationary random field at 1600 random locations using the {\em simulate\_data\_exact} function:

-The results are stored as a list \code{data=list\{x,y,z\}}, where \code{x} and \code{y} are coordinates, and \code{z} is the simulated realizations. \code{x} and \code{y} here are generated from a uniform distribution on $[0,1]$.
-Therefore, the generated space is irregular on $[0,1] \times[0,1]$ with \code{simulate_data_exact} function.
-To generate data on regular grid, outside the range of $[0,1] \times[0,1]$, or on specific locations, one can use the \code{simulate_obs_exact} function by providing the coordinates \code{x} and \code{y}.
-The following code shows an example of generating a GRF on a gridded space on $[0,2] \times [0,2]$ with 1600 locations: \begin{CodeChunk} \begin{CodeInput} >R exageostat_init(hardware = list(ncores = 2, ngpus = 0, ts = 320, + pgrid = 1, qgrid = 1)) >R xy = expand.grid((1 : 40) / 20,(1 : 40) / 20) >R x = xy[,1] >R y = xy[,2] >R data.exageo.reg = simulate_obs_exact(x = x, y = y, sigma_sq = 1, + beta = 0.1, nu = 0.5, dmetric = 0, seed = 0) >R exageostat_finalize() \end{CodeInput} \end{CodeChunk}
+The code starts with defining the hardware resources which will be used to run the example.
+The second line initiates a new \exageostatr instance.
+The third line simulates synthetic data using a given covariance function with a given parameter vector.
+Finally, the last line closes the active \exageostatr instance.
+The results are stored as a list, {\em data=list\{x,y,z\}}, where {\em x} and {\em y} are coordinates, and {\em z} stores the simulated realizations.
+Here, {\em x} and {\em y} are generated from a uniform distribution on $[0,1]$.
+Therefore, the generated locations are irregular on $[0,1] \times[0,1]$ with {\em simulate\_data\_exact} function.
+To generate data on a regular grid, outside the range of $[0,1] \times[0,1]$, or at specific locations, one can use the {\em simulate\_obs\_exact} function by providing the coordinates {\em x} and {\em y}.
+The following code shows an example of generating a GRF on a $[0,2] \times [0,2]$ spatial grid with 1600 locations:

+Line 5 in the code simulates synthetic data on given 2d locations using a predefined covariance function and a given parameter vector.
+In Figure~\ref{fig:simulated_data}, some examples of data simulated using the \exageostatr package at $1600$ locations in the unit square using the univariate Mat{\'e}rn stationary covariance function.
+The data was generated using $seed = 1$.